 (b) if the Member was a member of the 1987 scheme under the GES Act, at any time during the Member’s contributory period under that Act, was an employee of an employer who was, at that time, listed, or deemed by or under that Act to be listed, in Part A of Schedule 1 to that Act.

-(2) The amount of the contribution required to be made by the Crown in respect of a Member is the amount, determined by the Board on the advice of an actuary, to be equal to so much of the Member’s benefit as is not attributable to contributions made to the Fund by or in respect of the Member.
+(2) The amount of the contribution required to be made by the Crown in respect of a Member is the amount, determined by the Board with the concurrence of the Treasurer, to be equal to so much of the Member’s benefit as is not attributable to contributions made to the Fund by or in respect of the Member.

 (3) A contribution required to be made by the Crown in respect of a Member is to be paid —